affinitydb/doc/terminology.md

 is exposed in a low-level way in the kernel ([startup.h](./sources/startup_h.html)), and is also available via the [comet](http://en.wikipedia.org/wiki/Comet_%28programming%29) pattern in the [server](#server).
 In the future a highly scalable (asynchronous) messaging infrastructure will be added.
-By comparison with triggers and stored procedures, ChaosDB's notifications establish a more strict boundary between the kernel and application code.
+By comparison with triggers and stored procedures, Affinity's notifications establish a more strict boundary between the kernel and application code.
 They enhance application code consistency and maintainability, by concentrating all the logic in one place, using one language.
 They can also constitute the starting point of a messaging system between database instances.

 ###Replication
-Although several elements of ChaosDB's design take database replication into consideration, replication is not part of the initial release of ChaosDB.
+Although several elements of Affinity's design take database replication into consideration, replication is not part of the initial release of Affinity.
 Database replication is typically used to increase reliability and accessibility.

 ###Snapshot Isolation
-ChaosDB uses the Read-Only multiversion [ROMV] protocol for read-only transactions, thus enabling non-blocking reads.
+Affinity uses the Read-Only multiversion [ROMV] protocol for read-only transactions, thus enabling non-blocking reads.
 This only applies to transactions that are explicitly specified as read-only by the caller.
 These transactions read a snapshot that will correspond to the effect of committed write transactions up to the point